The book

 What remains of time

-Strip every unnecessary interpretation from time and what remains is the ordered sequence of irreversible phase-resolution events.
-Clocks measure physical change.
-The arrow of time arises from irreversibility and coherence loss.
-Relativistic effects come from changes in phase-resolution density rather than changes to time itself.
+Within PDT, stripping away unnecessary assumptions about time leaves an ordered sequence of irreversible phase-resolution events.
+Clocks measure physical change rather than time itself.
+The arrow of time emerges from irreversibility and coherence loss, while relativistic effects are interpreted as changes in the density of realised phase events rather than changes to time itself.

 Gravity as phase curvature

-General relativity describes gravity with remarkable precision and leaves open what physically generates curvature.
-PDT proposes gravity originates from curvature in phase structure rather than in spacetime itself.
-Free fall, lensing, time dilation and gravitational waves emerge from a common mechanism; geometry remains valid as a large-scale representation of deeper phase curvature.
+General relativity describes gravity with remarkable precision while leaving open the deeper origin of spacetime curvature.
+PDT investigates whether gravity emerges from curvature within an underlying phase structure rather than spacetime itself.
+Within this framework, free fall, gravitational lensing, time dilation, and gravitational waves are interpreted as large-scale manifestations of phase curvature, while spacetime geometry remains an effective large-scale description.

 Why string theory was almost right